 I received this book for free from the library in exchange for an honest review.
 This does not affect my opinion of the book or the content of my review.

 It is part of the Dark-Hunterverse #20 series and is a This paranormal romance is a hardcover edition that was published by St. Martin's Press on August 2, 2011 and has 369 pages.

-Other books by this author that I've reviewed include Blood Trinity, Man of My Dreams, Invincible, Born of Shadows, Big Guns Out of Uniform, Tapestry, Deadly Promises, In Other Worlds, Dream Warrior, "One BAD Night", Dark Side of the Moon, Alterant, The Guardian, Whispered Lies, Infamous, Born of Silence, Aftertaste, The Curse, Inferno, Rise of the Gryphon, Styxx, Dangerous Women, Son of No One, Dragonbane, Born of Vengeance, Deadmen Walking.
+Other books by this author which I have reviewed include Blood Trinity, Man of My Dreams, Invincible, Born of Shadows, Big Guns Out of Uniform, Tapestry, Deadly Promises, In Other Worlds, Dream Warrior, "One BAD Night", Dark Side of the Moon, Alterant, The Guardian, Whispered Lies, Infamous, Born of Silence, Aftertaste, The Curse, Inferno, Rise of the Gryphon, Styxx, Dangerous Women, Son of No One, Dragonbane, Born of Vengeance, Deadmen Walking

 Twentieth in the Dark-Hunter paranormal romance series with this particular installment taking place in Las Vegas, Nevada.

 There’s a wee bit of a set-up before we get into the meat of the story — just go with the flow for now.
 But I gotta say, I kept checking the cover to be sure it truly was a Kenyon novel in her Dark-Hunter series.
 She’s definitely striking out in a new direction with this, and I don’t think her heart is in it.

 It was just too easy.
 Too easy for Abby to figure out who had been betraying her.
 Too easy for Abby to fall in love and betray all her earlier beliefs.
 Too easy to overcome all the ills thrown at them by Coyote.
 Too easy to figure out the ending.